 The 1920 Square Penny Type 7 is a world class rarity with perhaps twelve examples available to collectors.

-Translating that number into availability we suggest that the buyer that passes on this coin will have to wait at least one to two years for another example to come onto the market.
+Our experience tells us that if you pass on this coin you will have to wait at least one to two years for another example to come along.

-And this example is superb for quality, well struck, the edges uniform and the design highly detailed.
+Now let's factor quality into the selection process for this Type 7 is superb for quality, well struck, the edges uniform and the design highly detailed.

-Visually impactful, the coin has superb proof-like surfaces, most unusual for a coin struck from cupro-nickel.
+Visually impactful, it presents superb proof-like surfaces, most unusual for a coin struck from cupro-nickel.

 The rumblings of a Republican movement were heard in 1919 when the Australian Labor Government decided to discard the traditional British penny and halfpenny designs and replace the coins with square coinage featuring the kookaburra.

 The change to incorporate Australia's native bird onto our coinage was politically motivated.

 A wave of nationalism was sweeping the country post World War I and the Government saw political advantage in tapping into the mood of the people by introducing a uniquely Australian flavour to our coinage.